MadDinosaur/ISEP-LAPR2/docs/SprintC/US15/US15_Requirements.md

 ### 1.4.
 Found out Dependencies

 * There is a dependency to "US012 As a clinical chemistry technologist, I intend to record the results of a given test" considering that the results to a given test need to exist for the laboratory coordinator to validate them.
-* There is a dependency to "US014 As a specialist doctor, I intend to make the diagnosis and write a report for a given test." seeing that the report to a certain test needs to already exist in order to be validated by the laboratory coordinator.
+* There is a dependency to "US014 As a specialist doctor, I intend to make the diagnosis and write a report for a given test." seeing that there needs to be a  in order to be validated by the laboratory coordinator.

 ### 1.5 Input and Output Data

 * **Typed data:** Validation for the tests
-* **Selected data** Tests to be validated
+* **Selected data**: Tests to be validated
+* **Output data**: Validation's success

 ### 1.6.
 System Sequence Diagram (SSD)